-Forecast – Team discuss what to do next, Product Owner discusses product backlog as on date and also discuss about projected completion date, budget and potential capabilities.
+Forecast – Team discuss what to do next, Product Owner discusses product backlog as on date and also discuss the projected completion date, budget and potential capabilities.

-Team should demonstrate integrated product increment in case there are multiple teams working on same product.
+A team should demonstrate integrated product increment in case there are multiple teams working on the same product.

 I usually prefer to call it a Kaizen session.
-This is the event that make Scrum more interesting.
-Structured retrospective of everything including how well we have delivered, what we missed, what we could have done better, why product backlog items were not well refined etc. Retrospective not only for development team but also for scrum master and product owner.
+This is the event that makes Scrum more interesting.
+A structured retrospective of everything including how well we have delivered, what we missed, what we could have done better, why product backlog items were not well refined etc. Retrospective not only for development team but also for scrum master and product owner.

 This a time-box event and 3 hours for 30 days sprint.
-Scrum master not just facilitate but also participate as team member to review Scrum process.
+Scrum master not just facilitates but also participate as a team member to review Scrum process.

-Scrum team cheers for success, brainstorm for failure and create plan for improvement.
-Retrospective should not very serious or very light but must be fruitful session.
-To make it more fruitful, team play some game, collect data and generate insight and come up with improvement plan for upcoming sprints.
+Scrum team cheers for success, brainstorm for failure and create a plan for improvement.
+The retrospective should not very serious or very light but must be the fruitful session.
+To make it more fruitful, team play some game, collect data and generate insight and come up with the improvement plan for upcoming sprints.

 Who attends it?
 Scrum Team and yes you heard it correctly product owner also attend.